neseilhan/Task_Management_Restful/README.md

 - **DELETE /users/{id}**: Deletes the specified user by ID.
 - **PUT /users/{id}**: Updates the details of the specified user ID.

-## Exception Handling
-- **UserNotFoundException**: Thrown when a user with the specified ID is not found.
-- **DuplicateRecordException**: Thrown when trying to create a duplicate record.
-- **GlobalExceptionHandler**: Centralized exception handling for the application.

 ## Configuration

 ### Application Properties
 The application properties can be configured in the `src/main/resources/application.properties` file.